JesonRamesh/Term-3-Project-Team-10/README.md

-# Krabby Patty - 'How To Use' Guide
+# Krabby Patty - How To Use Guide

 ## Contents
 - Robot Functional Overview